yacosta738/yacosta738.github.io/src/pages/blog/o-the-open-closed-principle-extending-behaviors-without-modifying-code.md

 ---
-title: "[O] The Open-Closed Principle"
+title: '[O] The Open-Closed Principle'
 description: This article discusses the Open-Closed Principle (OCP), which is a fundamental principle of the SOLID design principles.
 The OCP promotes the idea that a class should be designed to be open for extension but closed for